edwisdom/bnn-hmc/README.md

 ### Install Requirements

-Once you have a virtual environment in Python, you can simply install necessary packages with: `pip install requirements.txt`
+Once you have a virtual environment in Python, you can simply install necessary packages with: `pip install -r requirements.txt`

 ### Clone This Repository